Snedashkovsky/on-chain-registry/milestones.md

 - [osmosis asset lists](https://github.com/osmosis-labs/assetlists)
 - user registries

-## 4. OCR government
+## 5. OCR government
 Create a DAO and transfer control to it.

-## 5. OCR webApp
-Develop webApp with interactive queries to OCR contracts and charts [#27](https://github.com/Snedashkovsky/on-chain-registry/issues/27)

-## 6. Add updating metadata from other chains by interchain queries
+## 6. Updating metadata from other chains by interchain queries
+Use [InterChain Queries (ICQ) module](https://docs.neutron.org/neutron/modules/interchain-queries) to update a metadata in an OCR contract.

 ## 7. Cron contract execution
-Using an OCR cron contract as a standalone agent that runs on a schedule by a chain.
+Deploy an OCR cron contract by [DMN module](https://github.com/cybercongress/go-cyber/tree/main/x/dmn) as an autonomous agent that runs ICQ on a schedule.

 ## 8. Following tokens
-Notification of significant changes to tokens, channels, and chains
+Add notifications of significant changes to tokens, channels, and chains

 ## 9. User metadata enrichment
-Content around assets:
+Add content around assets to the OCR protocol:
 - scoring
 - ranking
-- add links, pics, APIs etc.
+- links, pics, APIs etc.